 Q: Many of my friends have refinanced their mortgage recently, and they’re urging me to do the same thing.
 Money is always a bit tight, and the thought of an extra few hundred dollars a month is very tempting.
 Should I refinance?

-A: Refinancing a mortgage is essentially paying off the remaining balance on an existing home loan and then taking out another mortgage, usually at a lower interest rate.
+A: Refinancing a mortgage is essentially paying off the remaining balance on an existing home loan then taking out another mortgage.
+The second mortgage is usually at a lower interest rate.
 It may sound like a no-brainer, but there are lots of factors to consider before deciding to refinance.

 Why people refinance